i05nagai/memorandum/language/english.md

     * He got abducted by aliens!
     * The granny was sure someone had abducted her cat, but everyone thought it just run away.
 * petrol
-* lie
-    * position
-        * lying/lay/lain
-        * to be in or move into a horizontal position on a surface
-            * to lie in bed
-            * to lie on a beach
-            * A cat lay in front of the fire
-            * He lies awake at night, worrying
-        * if something lies in particular place, position, or direction, it is in that place, position, or direction
-            * The river lies 30km to the south
-            * The team is lying third in the league
-            * Here lies the body of Mary Taylor
-            * There are several houses lying empty in the town
-            * The town lay in ruin
-            * The ship lies off the coast of Spain
-    * speak falsely
-        * lying/lied/lied
 * mean
     * to intend
         * I've been meaning to call you all week